 A candidate has to pay a total of INR 27200 for the intermediate course for both groups.
 For the single group, a fee of INR 23200 is applicable.

-Students of intermediate have to take four-weeks ICITSS training which can be taken after clearing any of the one group of the two.
+Students of intermediate have to take four weeks of ICITSS training which can be taken after clearing any of the one group of the two.
 Once both the groups are qualified and training is completed, the candidate becomes eligible for CA final level.

 Step 3: Articleship And Finals